Divorce and Children – How will they deal?

 The Longevity Project, a study of over 5,000 individuals from birth to death, has uncovered startling facts about divorce and children.
-Sadly, these statistics hold true no matter how friendly or positive the divorce is.
+Sadly, these statistics hold true accross personality types and types of divorces.

 - Children with divorced parents have lower overall life expectancy

-- Male children are more likely to engage in risky behavior and have higher chances of injury and death
+- Male children of divorce are more likely to engage in risky behavior and have higher rates of injury and death

-- Children’s standard of living decreases after parent's separation
+- Children’s overall standard of living decreases after parent's separation

 Divorce is hard on everyone, and divorce and children is the most damaging combination.
 Sadly, many divorces occur because of marriage problems that could be repaired.
 Before asking yourself, “Should I get a divorce?” try seeking support from a marriage counselor.
 Power of Two offers flexible, discreet online relationship counseling that can be done on your own or with your partner.
 You can sign up for a free 3-day trial and start messaging your coach today.